I get asked this all the time. Here’s the thing.

 Step 3: Stamps

 I look all over the pan for stamps (words, numbers, letters, symbols) and make a note of them.
-Stamps are placed on the outside surface of the pan on the sidewalls (near the handle is the most common location, but scan the entire surface) on the base, but can also be imprinted on the upper or lower surface of the handle.
+Stamps are placed on the outside surface of the pan on the sidewalls (near the handle is the most common location, but scan the entire surface) or on the outside base, but can also be imprinted on the upper or lower surface of the handle.

 - If you find markings on the pan, my Stamps section may help you figure out who made it and when.
 The work of some makers is considered more collectible and valuable.